xufengduan/MacBehaviour/README.md

 <br><br>
 The `MacBehaviour`(short for Machine Behaviour) R package offers a user-friendly toolkit for conducting  psychological experiments on over 100 Large langauge models(LLMs) in a few lines.

+Since Hugging Face offers free inference services for certain models, you can begin experimenting with this package via [Demo Code - HuggingFace](#demo-code---huggingface).

 For details and citation, please see the preprint: <a href="https://arxiv.org/abs/2405.07495"> Duan, X., Li, S., & Cai, Z. G. (2024).
 MacBehaviour: An R package for behavioural experimentation on large language models. </a>

 <div id="installing-and-loading-necessary-packages" class="section level3">